Mohammed Ameziane: Spanish losses

-The limited garrison in Melilla, unable to deal with the July 1909 attacks, forced the Spanish government to call for press gang in the Mainland, with the recruits lacking in military preparation.
+The limited garrison in Melilla, unable to deal with the July 1909 attacks, forced the Spanish government to call for press gang in the Mainland, with the recruits lacking military training.
 The Spanish officers were also outdated in their tactics and did not have knowledge of the field, so the morale of the privates was very low.
-On 18 July, about 5,000 Riffians advanced into the position of Sidi Hamet el Hach and were repelled by the Spanish.
-Riffians resumed the attack in the night, retreating after suffering 300 deaths and inflicting 12 deaths and 22 wounded to the enemy.
+On 18 July, about 5,000 Riffians advanced on Sidi Hamet el Hach and were repelled by the Spanish.
+The attack was resumed at night, with the tribes retreating after suffering 300 deaths and inflicting 12 deaths and 22 wounded on the enemy.
 Ensuing confrontations in los Lavaderos and Sidi Musa followed on 23 July.

-On 27 July the Spanish were handed an important defeat on 27 July 1909 in the battle of "Aghazar n Ouchen" or Barranco del Lobo (Wolf's Ravine) 4 km away from Melilla, where 17 Spanish officers (including Gral.
-Guillermo Pintos) and 136 privates were killed, to which 599 wounded added.
+On 27 July the Spanish were handed an important defeat in the battle of "Aghazar n Ouchen" or Barranco del Lobo (Wolf's Ravine) 4 km away from Melilla, where 17 Spanish officers (including general Guillermo Pintos) and 136 privates were killed and 599 wounded.

-This defeat did not deter the Spanish army which attacked with more than 40,000 soldiers under the leadership of three generals (Alfaro, Tobar and Miralis), but they met another defeat on 20 September 1909 in Ijdyawen, the territory of ait chigar tribe, the Spanish troops could not stand in the way of the strong will and determination of Imjahden (resistance) "warriors" under the leadership of Mohamed Amezian.
+This defeat did not deter the Spanish, which attacked with more than 40,000 soldiers under the leadership of three generals (Alfaro, Tobar and Miralis), but met another defeat on 20 September in Ijdyawen, the territory of ait chigar tribe.

 Riffian resistance

-The organization of the Riffian resistance in this period was marked by a great precision, each of the Riffian tribes devoted a number of its men to remain permanently stationed in the stronghold of the Imjahden.
+The organization of the Riffian resistance in this period was marked by great precision, each of the tribes devoted a number of its men to remain permanently stationed in the stronghold of the Imjahden.
 Each tribe was free to organize, rotate its men and provide munitions.
-The men in the stronghold would light fires at night upon perceiving signs of hostile attacks, whoever sees that sign lights up another fire so that all tribes will be aware of what was happening that night and rush into the battle to join the imjahden's front lines.
+The men in the stronghold would light warning beacons at night upon perceiving signs of hostile attacks, so that all tribes would be aware and rush into the battle to join the imjahden's front lines.